-Many zero drop running shoes are also the barefoot variety, and although these types of shoes can be great, they’re definitely not for everyone.
+Many zero drop shoes are also the barefoot variety, and although these types of shoes can be great, they’re definitely not for everyone.

 If you’re used to having more material between you and the ground, think about getting some of the more padded shoes on the list – both on the midsole and the interior.
 Some examples would be the Altra Rivera and the Topo Magnifly 3.